El Bocadillo de la Infancia

 Notes

-Do not substitute the salt.
+Do not use standard table salt.

 From Cook Spanish in America.